noawe-boi/NoahsObsidianSync/English IA3.md

 "The story of Fred Hollows"

 ## Central idea
  Jeshua sees elders and other kids having vision problems.
-Hears about doctor wi
+Hears about doctor who can fix it.
+Kid goes to find doctorcmd

 ## Orientation
 ### Who
 ### When